Requesting Information and Application for Admission

 Generally, applicants will qualify for consideration for upper-division transfer admission if they meet all of the following requirements:

-- Cumulative grade point average of at least 2.0 in all transferable units attempted;
+Cumulative grade point average of at least 2.0 in all transferable units attempted;

-- In good standing at the last college or university attended; and
+In good standing at the last college or university attended; and

-- Completed at least 60 transferable semester (90 quarter) units of college-level coursework with a grade point average of 2.0 or higher and a grade C- or better in each course used to meet the CSU general education requirements in written communication, oral communication, critical thinking, and quantitative reasoning, e.g. mathematics.
+Completed at least 60 transferable semester (90 quarter) units of college-level coursework with a grade point average of 2.0 or higher and a grade C- or higher in each course used to meet the CSU general education requirements in written communication, oral communication, critical thinking, and quantitative reasoning, e.g. mathematics.
 A grade of CR or P will be honored for coursework completed during the winter, spring, summer, or fall 2020 and during winter, spring, or summer 2021.

 The 60 units must include at least 30 units of courses that meet CSU general education requirement, including all of the general education requirements in communication in the English language (both oral and written) and critical thinking and the requirement in mathematics/quantitative reasoning (usually 3 semester units) OR the Intersegmental General Education Transfer Curriculum (IGETC) requirements in English communication and mathematical concepts and quantitative reasoning.